skx/cpmulator/README.md

 ## Runtime Behaviour Changes

-There are a small number of [extensions](EXTENSIONS.md) added to the BIOS functionality we provide, and these extensions allow changing the behaviour of the emulator at runtime.
+There are a small number of [extensions](EXTENSIONS.md) added to the BIOS functionality we provide, and these extensions allow changing some aspects of the emulator at runtime.

 The behaviour changing is achieved by having a small number of .COM files invoke the extension functions, and these binaries are embedded within our emulator to improve ease of use, via the [static/](static/) directory in our source-tree.
 This means no matter what you'll always find some binaries installed on A:, despite not being present in reality.